neutrons/inspired/README.md

 3. Start VirtualBox, [import the inspired_vm.ova file as an appliance](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html).
 4. Run the “inspired_vm” VM.
 If prompted, use "inspired" for both user ID and password for authentication.
 5. Set up the "shared folder" to access (read and write) files on your host computer.
 Click "Devices->Shared Folders->Shared folders settings" on the VM menu.
 Click the "add new shared folder" icon to the right.
 In "Folder Path", find the folder on your host computer you would like the guest VM to have access to.
 "Folder Name" is a label for this folder and can be anything you want (we use inspired_cwd as an example).
 "Mount point" is the path in the VM where the shared folder will be mounted (e.g., /home/inspired/cwd).
-You may check "Auto-mount" and "Make permanent" so you can skip this step in the future as long as you keep using this folder to share files between your host computer and the VM (but you still need to run the next step every time you start the VM to mount the folder).
+You may check "Auto-mount" and "Make permanent" so you can skip this step in the future as long as you keep using this folder to share files between your host computer and the VM.

    ![image](https://github.com/cyqjh/inspired/assets/105002220/69cbfd29-71a8-43ba-adbf-6ea78f8b8a22)
    ![image](https://github.com/cyqjh/inspired/assets/105002220/bed6ba73-b2e1-457c-9d99-63f195afcfd9)